Avinash-sord12k/eshop/eshop/progress.md

 cart crud in backend + ui - 21 aug

-converting only client components to server + client components - 22 aug
+converting only client components to server + client components - 22 aug problems faced: state update was getting delayed, so the ui was not updating properly.
+solution: used exact value changed in search function to get the latest value for the search query.

 to do:
 complete UI + integration from backend  ( goal )